 However, countering structural power is not easy (Smith et al. 2016).
-Inclusive agency has to be worked at (Smith & Light 2016; Johnson & Hall 2014).
-To the extent that grassroots innovation processes attempt this, then they offer up a rich variety of practices and methods relevant for making innovation more democratic.
-Conversely, to the extent that any grassroots innovation only struggles - or ultimately fails - to be democratic in the senses we use here, than it may also provide valuable lessons and useful food for thought in onward efforts.
-Box 2 provides an example of some democratic practices that were cultivated when workers tried to shape more actively the introduction of computer-controlled technology into their workplaces in the 1970s.
+Inclusive agency has to be worked at (Smith and Light 2016; Johnson and Hall 2014).
+To the extent that grassroots innovation processes attempt this, then they offer up a rich variety of practices and methods relevant for making innovation more democratic (Jamison 2003).
+Conversely, to the extent that any grassroots innovation only struggles, or ultimately fails, to be democratic in the senses we use here, then it may also provide valuable lessons and useful food for thought in onward efforts.
+Box 4.1 provides an example of some democratic practices that were cultivated when workers tried to shape more actively the introduction of computer-controlled technology into their workplaces in the 1970s.